Michael Ryan

 In 2005, Dr. Ryan became the founding director of the Creative and Innovative Economy Center at The George Washington University Law School.
 During 2005-2011, he raised $3.2 million in private and public funding to establish collaborative education and research regarding entrepreneurship, business innovation, development, and facilitative institutional, policy, and legal dispute settlement environments.
 Through his leadership the GW Law center and collaborators in Abuja, Amman, Bangalore, Bangkok, Bogota, Dar es Salaam, Delhi, Kampala, Mumbai, Nairobi, Rio de Janeiro, and Sao Paulo conducted opinion leader roundtable discussions, workshops, and field research to integrate diverse stakeholders—university faculty and administrators, government policymakers, public administrators and judges, multinational and local business people, private practice lawyers.

-In Knowledge Diplomacy: Global Competition and the Politics of Intellectual Property (Brookings, 1998) he explained the international trade diplomacy of intellectual property in specialized multilateral institutions, international law regarding patents, trade secrets, copyrights, and trademarks, global competition in the creative and innovative industries, and conflict and cooperation among developed and developed states.
+In Knowledge Diplomacy: Global Competition and the Politics of Intellectual Property (Brookings, 1998) he explained the international trade diplomacy of intellectual property in specialized multilateral institutions, international law regarding patents, trade secrets, copyrights, and trademarks, global competition in the creative and innovative industries, and conflict and cooperation among developed and developed states (633 citations).
 He further developed these themes in a series of international law papers in the early and mid-2000s.
-In the international law journal of the University of Pennsylvania, he showed the decisiveness of multilateral institution functional expertise to linkage bargain diplomacy of international intellectual property lawmaking.
+In the international law journal of the University of Pennsylvania, he showed the decisiveness of multilateral institution functional expertise to linkage bargain diplomacy of international intellectual property lawmaking (67 citations).
 In the international law journal of Northwestern University, he showed the importance of institutional characteristics of knowledge, legitimacy, and efficiency in a comparison of World Trade Organization and World Intellectual Property Organization dispute settlement procedures.
 He contributed related studies in papers to American and Cardozo international law journals and the Journal of World Intellectual Property.

 Dr. Ryan received two unexpected invitations after the release in 1998 of his Knowledge Diplomacy: Global Competition and the Politics of Intellectual Property.
-The State Department invited him to lecture in Lima, Peru, to several hundred government and business leaders regarding his thesis that international trade diplomacy had changed decisively because international business and global economic competition depended on knowledge and intellectual property.
+The State Department invited him to lecture in Lima, Peru, to several hundred government and business leaders regarding his thesis that international trade diplomacy changed decisively because international business and global economic competition depended on knowledge and intellectual property.
 That same year, the U.S. Agency for International Development invited him to assist the Hashemite Kingdom of Jordan with the drafting of a patent law in anticipation of a US-Jordan Free Trade Agreement and joining the World Trade Organization.
 Beginning in 1999 and for five years, Dr. Ryan assisted the Jordanian government and stakeholders from business, law, and civil society with transition strategies toward intellectual property rights as tools of entrepreneurship, business innovation, and national development.
 During the 2000s, he lectured at the invitation of the U.S. Departments of Commerce and State and World Intellectual Property Organization in Algeria, Barbados, Brazil, Bulgaria, Cameroon, China, Colombia, Croatia, the Dominican Republic, Egypt, Jordan, Kenya, Malaysia, New Zealand, Nigeria, Peru, the Palestinian Territories, the Philippines, Singapore, South Africa, Thailand, Uganda, the United Arab Emirates, and in Geneva.

-In Playing by the Rules: American Trade Power and Diplomacy in the Pacific (Georgetown, 1995) and a series of papers in International Studies Quarterly, Journal of World Trade, and the international law journal of the University of Michigan, he showed that American foreign trade diplomacy in East Asia weighed domestic commercial competitiveness, bilateral inter-state power, and legitimating multilateral World Trade Organization rules in relations with China, Japan, Korea, and Taiwan.
+In Playing by the Rules: American Trade Power and Diplomacy in the Pacific (Georgetown, 1995) (47 citations) and a series of papers in International Studies Quarterly, Journal of World Trade, and the international law journal of the University of Michigan, he showed that American foreign trade diplomacy in East Asia weighed domestic commercial competitiveness, bilateral inter-state power, and legitimating multilateral World Trade Organization rules in relations with China, Japan, Korea, and Taiwan.
 Dr. Ryan conducted field research with senior policymakers in Beijing, Seoul, Taipei, Tokyo, and Washington, DC, and with senior officials in Geneva at the World Trade Organization.
 He showed in Asian Survey (1995) that East Asian development policies and institutions strongly influenced their trade policy behaviors toward the United States in bilateral trade dispute diplomacy.
 Copies of Playing by the Rules continued to sell throughout the 2000s and 2010s and several copies sold during the Trump Administration high tide of trade conflict with China and Korea.

 Before joining the McDonough School of Business faculty, Dr. Ryan taught international business and political economy on the faculty of the Michigan Business School (1990-1993), guest lectured 60 young lawyers being prepared to negotiate investment agreements with foreign enterprises at China University of Law and Political Science (summer 1993), and served as a visiting assistant professor in the International Business Diplomacy Program at the Walsh School of Foreign Service (1993-1996).
 He wrote Knowledge Diplomacy as a guest scholar at the Brookings Institution (1996-1998).
 He studied at Michigan for a PhD in political science/world politics, at Ohio State for a MA in philosophy, at the University of Akron for a BA in political science, where he was a Goodyear Scholar and first generation college student.
 He graduated from Massillon Washington High School, where he was class president.
 In Washington, DC he is a member of the Cosmos Club and managed his son’s DC Soccer Blue Metro U13-U16 team seasons, which included a Virginia State Cup Final Four and three Maryland State Cup Great Eight finishes.